 Jesus consistently emphasizes the priority of making God primary in our lives.
 Anything that moves into the slot of preeminence before God is idolatrous.
 Anything, even family, as we heard a few days ago.
 We cannot have two firsts, because either we will “hate the one and love the other, or be devoted to one and despise the other.”
 This balancing act is not an easy discipline.

-It becomes especially challenging when we look at mammon, money or material wealth.
+It becomes especially challenging when we look at mammon, money, or material wealth.
 Many of us seek our security in having a home, insurance policies, savings, retirement plans, market investments.
 Setting up this security is often considered prudent.
 The problem is when material security becomes the foundation of our life, our fulfillment, our god.

 This has certainly influenced the Church at times with movements governed by a prosperity gospel.
 The approach to a faith life that is not so much building up a relationship with our loving God and Father, but one of seeking God as a holy investor.
-There is a perspective offered on verses such the Parable of the Sower (cf. Mark 4, Matthew 13, and Luke 8) in which the primary intent in giving is to reap a financial return of ten, twenty, or a hundredfold.
-God certainly wants us to be good stewards, and he will indeed bless us, and wants us to be generous and cheerful with our giving, but again, if in our giving the primary intent is to receive more of our treasure, we are serving Mammon and not God.
+There is a perspective offered on verses such as the Parable of the Sower (cf. Mark 4, Matthew 13, and Luke 8) in which the primary intent in giving is to reap a financial return of ten, twenty, or a hundredfold.
+God certainly wants us to be good stewards, and he will indeed bless us and wants us to be generous and cheerful with our giving, but again, if in our giving the primary intent is to receive more of our treasure, we are serving Mammon and not God.

 Following are two scriptural verses and two Church Father quotes that may help us to see that in giving away and not accumulating the material, thus trusting in God for our security is the prudent path: